birdoptera/S4B_Final_Project/README.md

-We created a script in R as part of our final project for the S4B.
+We created a script in R as part of our final project for the Auburn University course Scripting for Biologists.
 This script will allow you to download the occurrence data for a taxon and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.

 # Updates
 For this project, you will run the main script: "Predicting_fundamental_niche_locations.R"

 Please note: in its current state, this script will only work for species distributions within the continental US.
+It is currently configuered to prompt the user for a binomial species name, but this can be altered to encompass other taxonomic levels, such as genus.

 # Installation